10 Paid and Open Source Vulnerability Management Tools to Help Your Company Seek and Fix Security Gaps

 5. Detectify

-The app is compatible with every operating system and the Internet browser can carry out approximately 20,000 tests (more are added each day), has the ethical hacking community’s seal of approval, and can also help you fix the identified vulnerabilities, once you’ve upgraded to full, of course.
-Detectify’s UI is sleek, beautifully designed, and extremely intuitive, making it a great choice for sysadmins or IT managers who’ve never dabbled in pen testing or vulnerability management.
+The app is compatible with every operating system and the Internet browser can carry out approximately 20,000 tests (more are added each day).
+In addition, Detectify has the ethical hacking community’s approval.
+Once you’ve upgraded to full, you can also use this vulnerability management software to fix the flaws it finds.

 Other features